-For this recipe I purchased some fresh pasta sheets and cut them into ½ inch wide strips.
-My pasta sheets were about 6 inch by 6 inch square and there were 6 of them.
+For this recipe, I purchased some fresh pasta sheets and cut them into ½-inch wide strips.
+My pasta sheets were about 6 inches by 6 inches square and there were 6 of them.

-I'm finding more and more supermarkets are selling fresh pasta sheets that can be used for fettuccine, tagliatelle, linguine or even ravioli.
+I'm finding more and more supermarkets selling fresh pasta sheets that can be used for fettuccine, tagliatelle, linguine, or even ravioli.
 I can't tell you what size you'll find so you'll have to figure out how much pasta you'll think you need based on what I purchased.

 Another reason to substitute ingredients is personal tastes.
 You may prefer kale to spinach or onion to shallot or even dried pasta to fresh.
 Up to you and a great way to create your own personal recipe.